Blackymas/NSPanel_HA_Blueprint/docs/install.md

 ![image](pics/ha_esphome_dashboard_new_device_04.png)<br>&nbsp;
 6. In the yaml dialog, you might want to copy the `api:` area to another temporary file, just in case.
 That is not really necessary, but can be used to improve the security in your system (more details later).
 ![image](pics/ha_esphome_dashboard_new_device_05.png)<br>&nbsp;
 7. Take note also of the device name in the beginning of the file.
-Under `esphome`, it is the value for `name` (in this examble, the device name is `my-new-nspanel`, with dashes between the words):
+Under `esphome`, it is the value for `name` (in this examble, the device name is `my-new-nspanel`, with dashes between the words):<br>
 ![image](pics/ha_esphome_dashboard_new_device_05b.png)<br>&nbsp;

 8. Clear all the content and paste the following: